leamars/DataTrack/README.md

 # Introduction

 Hello!
 Welcome to my DataCamp track proposal.
-This was an interesting and thought provoking exercise that took quite a while to complete.
+This was an interesting and thought-provoking exercise that took quite a while to complete.
 I'll briefly walk you through my process of approaching the task and why I decided to pick Algorithms & Data Structures as my final track proposal.

 # Research
 First, I reviewed the material you sent over and took a couple of DataCamp courses to get a good feel for their structure, content and pace.